telerik/xaml-docs/styling-and-appearance/Themes-Suite/common-styling-color-theme-generator.md

 You can always hit the reset button to start over.

+The source code of the application can be found in the downloads section of your **Telerik** account.

 >important You can check the **Color Theme Generator** application on the following page {% if site.site_name == 'Silverlight' %}[Silverlight Color Theme Generator](http://demos.telerik.com/silverlight/Themesgenerator){% endif %}{% if site.site_name == 'WPF' %}[WPF Color Theme Generator](http://demos.telerik.com/wpf/colorthemegenerator){% endif %}